Human dignity addressed by ERLC in Capitol Hill event

 In "dehumanizing other people, we end up dehumanizing ourselves," Moore said, adding the result is "a kind of social Darwinism."

-Moore and Darling -- authors of the new book "The Dignity Revolution: Reclaiming God's Rich Vision for Humanity" -- addressed the following topics as part of a format that consisted of questions from Travis Wussow, the ERLC's vice president for public policy, and the audience:
+Moore and Darling -- author of the new book "The Dignity Revolution: Reclaiming God's Rich Vision for Humanity" -- addressed the following topics as part of a format that consisted of questions from Travis Wussow, the ERLC's vice president for public policy, and the audience:

 The #MeToo movement